New assistant brings two stints as head coach to the program following year as team's director of operations

 Woods' accepted a scholarship to Western Illinois for the 1999-2000 season and played in 57 games over the next two years for the Westerwinds.
 During her Division I career, she averaged 8.8 points per game and was named second-team All-Mid Continent Conference as a senior after draining a school-record 62 3-point baskets.
 Her 62 treys stood as a WIU single-season record until the 2011-12 season when it was surpassed.
 Despite playing just two seasons there, Woods' 102 career 3-pointers currently ranks fifth in school history.

 She earned an associate's degree from Barton in 1999 and completed her bachelor's degree in English with a minor in psychology from Western Illinois in 2001.
-Woods is a member of the Women's Basketball Coaches Association and the Black Coaches Administrators Association.
-In her time away from the court, she volunteers for "Girl's First", a non-profit organization that targets young females in the New Orleans area.
+Woods is a member of the Women's Basketball Coaches Association and has served as a roundtable presenter for the WBCA national convention.
+Other presentations include Dan Tudor's "2014 National Collegiate Recruiting Conference," held in Boston, Mass.
+In her time away from the court, she volunteers for "Girls First," a non-profit organization dedicated to providing sport and movement opportunities to underserved girls in the metropolitan New Orleans area.